furiosa-ai/furiosa-sdk/docs/en/source/npu/warboy.rst

 FuriosaAI SDK provides the compiler, runtime software, and profiling tools for the FuriosaAI Warboy.
 It also supports the INT8 quantization scheme, used as a standard in TensorFLow and PyTorch, while providing tools to convert Floating Point models using Post Training Quantization.
-With the FuriosaAI SDK, users can compile trained or exported models in formats commonly used for inference (TensorFlowLite or ONNX), and accelerate them on FuriosaAI Warboy.
+With the FuriosaAI SDK, users can compile trained or exported models in formats commonly used for inference (TFLite or ONNX), and accelerate them on FuriosaAI Warboy.

 HW Specifications
 ----------------------------------